beAWARE-project/ontology/README.md

 ![beAWARE-ontology-analysis-schema.png](images/beAWARE-ontology-analysis-schema.png)

 Class `Media Item` represents an item of analyzed data, which is related to some analysis task (via class `Task`).
 Media items can be pieces of text, images, videos, or social media posts, all of them submitted during the occurrence of the crisis.
-The analysis of the respective items (text analysis, image analysis or video analysis) produces a `Dataset` containing all relevant information (e.g., an object detection task may produce a dataset of detected incidents, objects, and confidence scores).
+The analysis of the respective items (text analysis, image analysis or video analysis) produces a `Dataset` containing all relevant information (e.g. an object detection task may produce a dataset of detected incidents, objects, and confidence scores).

 The figure below demonstrates an example of a video analysis instance, where a vehicle is detected participating in a flood incident.
 Note that the beAWARE ontology contains a complete typology of media items (text, image, video, social media), vulnerable objects (e.g. assets, stakeholders, infrastructure, buildings etc.), impacts, data analyses, and incidents.